 Dr. Cara Rogers

-Cara Rogers is a visiting assistant professor of history at Ashland University, where she teaches courses on the Age of Enlightenment, American history from the colonial era until the Civil War, and Thomas Jefferson.
+Cara Rogers is an assistant professor of history at Ashland University, where she teaches courses on the Age of Enlightenment, American history from the colonial era until the Civil War, and Thomas Jefferson.
 Previously, she taught at Collin College in Dallas and at Rice University.
 She did her undergraduate work at the University of Colorado at Colorado Springs and has a master’s degree in history from the University of Texas at Dallas and a Ph.D. from Rice University.
 Her dissertation, under revision for future publication, examines the ways in which Jefferson's book Notes on the State of Virginia influenced debates over race and slavery.
 Her other areas of interest include the Atlantic World, 19th century intellectual history, and World history.

 I work in...